MyNorthland

 The academic dean is responsible for collecting data and regularly evaluating whether course releases are being distributed equitably across and within Programs.
 When distribution of course releases is determined not to be equitable, the dean will meet with department chairs and program faculty of identified programs, as well as the Faculty Welfare Committee, to determine potential barriers to the equitable use of this policy.
 If viable solutions for addressing the inequities are identified, and resources allow, the dean will be responsible for implementing and administering the solution(s).

-Course Reduction Awarded 1998-present
+Course Reductions Awarded 1998–present

 2021-2022